barry-ha/Griduino/docs/ASSEMBLY.md

 ![](img/speaker-img7714.jpg)

-Note that additional audio volume is available when powering the Griduino from a car’s electrical system with 10-15 vdc, compared to powering it from the 5v USB connector.
-The higher voltage source will reduce distortion at higher volume levels.
+Note that additional clarity (less distortion) at high audio volume is available when powering the Griduino from a car’s electrical system with 10-15 vdc, compared to powering it from the 5v USB connector.
+The higher voltage source reduces clipping at higher volume levels.
+At lower volume levels, the speaker sounds the same regardless of power source.

 <h2>5.
 Before You Use It</h2>